• AlbumentationsAlbumentations

 • The defocus effect is created using a disc kernel, which simulates the shape of a camera's aperture.

-• The additional Gaussian blur (alias_blur) helps to soften the edges of the disc kernel, creating a more natural-looking defocus effect.
+• The additional Gaussian blur (alias_blur_range) helps to soften the edges of the disc kernel, creating a more natural-looking defocus effect.

-• Larger radius values will create a stronger, more noticeable defocus effect.
+• Larger radius_range values will create a stronger, more noticeable defocus effect.

-• The alias_blur parameter can be used to fine-tune the appearance of the defocus, with larger values creating a smoother, potentially more realistic effect.
+• The alias_blur_range parameter can be used to fine-tune the appearance of the defocus, with larger values creating a smoother, potentially more realistic effect.